mikeurbanski1/tampermonkey-scripts/scripts/procyclingstats-spoiler-free/README.md

 This script will remove many, or maybe most, or perhaps eventually all spoilers on procyclingstats.com.
 The goal is to make it easy to look up relevant information, as as other race results, team result, rider historical stats, etc. while watching races on a delay.
 You know, the thing that spoilers ruin.

+**Note: spoilers will flash briefly when pages load!
+Avert your eyes.**

 ![The homepage of procyclingstats.com with many spoilers removed](../../docs/images/procyclingstats-spoiler-free/homepage.png)

 Currently I am taking a very crude hammer to the pages, attempting to remove as much as possible as quickly as possible.
+This is not usually hard, just repetitive.

 ## Spoiler-free pages